 The second task consists in the retrieving a dagger from the Pale’s man cave.
 She succeeds, but decides to ignore the faun’s orders.
 Ofelia ate two grapes from the Pale Man’s table and that awakened him.
 She manages to escape but two fairies were eaten in the process.
 When the faun learns what happened, he refuses to give Ofelia the third task.

 After a surprise attack, Vidal captures a rebel and tortures him.
-Vidal calls Doctor Ferreiro to keep the rebel alive, but he ignores his orders and euthanises the him.
+Vidal calls Doctor Ferreiro to keep the rebel alive, but he ignores his orders and euthanises the young man.
 Vidal suspects that Ferreiro is helping the rebels.
 Therefore, he kills him.
 After this incident, Vidal barges into Carmen’s room and pulls Ofelia from under the bed.
 He’s furious about the mandrake root.
 Carmen agrees and throws into the fire pit which triggers her to give birth earlier.
 Although, Ofelia’s brother makes it, her mother dies.

 Vidal discovers that Mercedes is a spy.
 She packs her things and takes Ofelia with her.
 However, Vidal and his men stops them from running way.
 Vidal orders his men to lock Ofelia in her room and takes Mercedes.
 Alone with Vidal, Mercedes is able to free herself and stab him.
 She runs away and rejoins the rebels.
 Meanwhile, the faun changes his mind and gives Ofelia another opportunity.
 The third task consists in bringing Ofelia’s brother to the labyrinth.
 She breaks into Vidal’s office and runs away with the baby.